CtrlK

 Completeness

-Clearly answers both 'what' (document creation, editing, analysis, tracked changes, comments, formatting preservation, text extraction) and 'when' with an explicit numbered list of trigger scenarios ('When Claude needs to work with professional documents (.docx files) for...').
+Clearly answers both 'what' (document creation, editing, analysis with tracked changes, comments, formatting preservation, text extraction) and 'when' (explicit numbered trigger scenarios for when Claude should use this skill).

 3 / 3